ChrisAkridge/Supermarket/Documentation/Functional Spec.md

 Wage negotiations may start at any point, but tend to start about every 3 to 5 days of real-world time. **During negotiations, all employees and managers will have their boosts reduced by 50%.** **The wage negotiation timer does not reset upon promotion (see Promotions below).** The wages they negotiate for will be about 20% to 30% of the revenue per second *as recorded at the start of negotiations*, to avoid the user reducing their revenue to reduce the amount they asked for.
 Depending on how much growth the user has had in the last few days, this could be an increase of hundreds or thousands of times.

-**Wage negotiations will not start if 20%-30% of the revenue at the stary of negotiations is less than their current wages, or if the user hasn't progressed more than a given percentage in revenue since the last negotiations.**
+**Wage negotiations will not start if 20%-30% of the revenue at the start of negotiations is less than their current wages, or if the user hasn't progressed more than a given percentage in revenue since the last negotiations.**

 Negotiations take anywhere from 30 minutes to 3 hours of real-world time.
 The user can immediately choose to accept the increase, thereby ending the negotiations and restoring the lost 50% to boosts, or they can wait it out.
 Negotiations may fail or succeed on their own randomly, but the more previous consecutive fails, the more likely this negotiation will succeed.
 Multiple failed negotiations also add +2% to the wages asked for at each new negotiation, capped at 50% of revenue per second.